-But the timing is not tricky.
-Just follow the chart (also down below) and have a meat thermometer on hand; the thermometer is essential.
 Check the turkey temperature at least 30 minutes before the suggested time because some turkeys cook faster than others.
 To check for doneness, insert the meat thermometer into the turkey in three places.
 It should register 165 degrees in all three spots; the stuffing should register 165 degrees in the center.
-If the bird has a pop-up thermometer, ignore it; if you wait until it pops, your breast will be overcooked.
+If the bird has a pop-up thermometer, ignore it; if you wait until it pops, your turkey will overcook.

 If you’re stuffing the turkey, make sure the stuffing is not hot, or even warm.
-Stuff the turkey right before you roast it; never in advance (it breeds bacteria).
-Unstuffed turkey, of course, cooks more quickly and it’s easy to make sheet-pan stuffing to accompany the bird.
+Stuff the turkey right before you roast it; never in advance or the night before (it breeds bacteria).
+Unstuffed turkey, of course, cooks more quickly and it’s easy to make pan stuffing to accompany the bird.

-Set it on the kitchen counter one hour before roasting so you’re not putting a cold turkey into the oven.
+Set the turkey on the kitchen counter one hour before roasting so you’re not putting a cold turkey into the oven.
 In this recipe, the oven heats at a high temperature, but when you put the turkey in, you immediately lower it to 325 degrees.

 When the turkey is done, let it sit in a warm place in the kitchen for up to 40 minutes while you use the oven to cook side dishes and make Giblet Gravy (see recipe) or regular Turkey Gravy (see recipe).
 If the bird is stuffed, take all the stuffing out of the bird after 15 minutes.

 If cooking the bird feels overwhelming, try roasting a whole breast and a couple of thighs for your feast (increase the proportions for a large group).
 By the time the turkey parts are carved and arranged on a platter, it won’t really matter if you began with a whole bird or not.
 As the host, you’re still getting the kudos you deserve.